Noise Complaints

 Contact Us

-• If your dog is not registered, you will also be required to pay the applicable registration fee.
+• If your cat or dog is not registered, you will also be required to pay the applicable registration fee.

-• If your dog is not microchipped, you will also be required to prepay for a microchip at your local vet and provide the microchip number at time of registration.
+• If your cat or dog is not microchipped, you will also be required to prepay for a microchip at your local vet and provide the microchip number at time of registration.

 Dog Prohibited Areas